FEECO GRANULATION DRUMS

 Granulation Drum Frequently Asked Questions (FAQs)

-A drum granulator works by tumbling material in the presence of a liquid binder to encourage granule formation and growth.
+A granulation drum works by tumbling material in the presence of a liquid binder to encourage granule formation and growth.
 Feed material and binder are constantly fed through the rotating drum.
 The rolling action, combined with the stickiness from the binder, causes fines to collect together into particles.
 These particles continue to pick up additional fines and binder as they tumble in the bed, causing them to densify and pick up additional layers in a phenomenon known as coalescence.
 Tumbling flights can be incorporated into the unit to increase agitation of the material bed.

 This way of forming agglomerates is a type of agitation agglomeration also known as wet granulation, balling, or pelletizing.

-Generally speaking, drum granulators can process any bulk solid in the form of a dry, fine powder.
+Granulation drums can process any bulk solid in the form of a dry, fine powder.
 This flexibility lends well to a host of industries, processing materials ranging from specialty chemicals and fertilizers, to minerals and ores, and everything in between.

 In some cases, the feedstock may require pretreatment in the form of crushing, grinding, or drying to be a suitable feed for the granulator and produce the characteristics desired in the end product.

-Since the granulation process relies on a liquid binder to form and layer granules, the product exiting the drum is wet and must be dried unless it is moving immediately to a downstream process that does not require drying (such as in the case of iron ore balling, where pellets go to a grate kiln).
+Yes.
+Since the granulation process relies on a liquid binder to form and layer granules, the product exiting the granulation drum is wet and must be dried unless it is moving immediately to a downstream process that does not require drying (such as in the case of iron ore balling, where pellets go to a grate kiln).

 Drying is typically carried out in a rotary dryer, which further rounds and “polishes” the granules as a result of the tumbling action that occurs as the drum rotates.